Boobae-Vivian/E-COMMERCE-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 1. Descriptive Statistics
    - What is the average purchase value per customer?
    - What is the distribution of purchase frequency among customers?
-   - What percentage of customers are one-time buyers versus repeat customers?
    - What is the total revenue contribution of different customer groups?
-   - Are there seasonal trends or patterns in customer purchases?
 2. Customer Segmentation
    - How can we group customers based on their purchasing behavior?
-   - What are the characteristics of each customer segment (e.g., high-value vs. low-value customers)?
-   - How do different segments vary in terms of purchase frequency, order value, and engagement?
    - What are the optimal number of clusters for segmenting customers using K-means?
    - Are there outliers or unusual spending behaviors among customers?
 3. Visualization & Insights